How Much Does it Cost to Install Engineered Hardwood Floors?

 Don’t have time to take on an entire flooring project?
 Consider a partial DIY.
 You can save hundreds of dollars (or more) on installation costs by moving your own furniture, taking out your old flooring, and even disposing of it yourself.

 And if you don’t have time to learn how to replace flooring, we highly recommend you talk to a local flooring expert.
 Unlike the big box stores, specialized flooring retailers will work to get you the best possible price for your project.
-They may also be able to introduce you to a selection of affordable and durable fake wood flooring alternatives that can give you the same timeless look with a fraction of the cost!
+They may also be able to introduce you to a selection of affordable and durable fake wood flooring alternatives that can give you the same timeless look at a fraction of the cost!

 Engineered Wood Floors vs. Other Flooring Types